<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 12. Legacy issues

-High-net-worth client need to think about a number of things, like whether the legacy and planning be built around other planning vehicles like charitable lead trusts or charitable remainder trusts.
+Successful international families need to think about a number of things, like whether their legacy and planning be built around other planning vehicles like charitable lead trusts or charitable remainder trusts.

 Other legacy issues are equally as important, regardless of a client’s net worth.